FortinetCloudCSE/style-guide/content/03Format/_index.md

 ## too long; didn't read
 ###### Markdown
 - [Headers]({{< relref "01markdown.md#headers" >}})
-  - H1 headers are not needed on index pages, but should be used once per chapter at the top of the page
+  - H1 headers are not needed on index pages, but may be added to any pages containing the configuration `chapter: false`
   - H2 headers begin a new section in a page
   - H3 headers highlight action items for the user
   - H4 headers are for subsections within sections